jwiedeman/BlueFrogAnalytics/_articles/wordpress_facebookpixel_ecom.md

 ---
-title: Facebook Pixel ecommerce tracking
+title: Wordpress Facebook Pixel ecommerce tracking
 subtitle: This document covers the setup and options of theme feature described in the article title
 author: Joshua Wiedeman
 tags: [setup]